 What explains Hong Kong's phenomenal economic success?
-Why do one in five people in Hong Kong live below the poverty line?
-Why do almost a thousand people commit suicide every year?
-Why do women in Hong Kong outperform men in education but earn less money than men?
+Why do a quarter of Hong Kong's population live below the poverty line?
+Why do almost a thousand residents commit suicide every year?
+Why do women in Hong Kong outperform men in education, but earn less money than men?
 What are the experiences of Hong Kong's ethnic minorities?
 How is Hong Kong governed?
 What explains Hong Kong's troubled political history?
-How do Hong Kong residents see themselves in the relationship to the Chinese mainland?
+How do Hong Kong residents see themselves in relation to the Chinese mainland?
 Why does Hong Kong have among the highest divorce rates in the world?
 How is family life in Hong Kong changing?